kingluddite/web-dev-notes/full-stack/meteor/udemy/meteor-react-amead/03-notes-app/03-notes-app/11-complete-logout-with-new-routes.md

 ```

 ## Houston we have a problem
-* Log in
+1. Log in
-* Add a note
+2. Add a note
-* Select it
+3. Select it
-* Make some changes to it
+4. Make some changes to it
-* Log out
+5. Log out
+6. Log back in and you'll see that note is still selected

+### This is bad!
-* Log back in and you'll see that note is still selected.
-This is bad we don't want that old note still selected.
-When we leave the dashboard we need to set `selectedNoteId` to **undefined**
+* We don't want that old note still selected
+* When we leave the dashboard we need to set `selectedNoteId` to **undefined**
-* Also the URL is not matching up to which note we are seeing
+* Also the **URL** is not matching up to which **note** we are seeing

 ### Bug
 We need to make `selectedNoteId` empty when we delete a note